KhaelM/basic-websocket-nodejs/README.md

-#Basic use of websocket using Nodejs
+##Basic use of websocket using Nodejs
-Websocket module must be installed inside the server folder via:
+Websocket module must be installed inside the server folder via

 `npm install websocket`